zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Posture:** Self-aware, honest, accepting
 **Danger:** Confusing personal reaction with universal truth

-The creator is also an instrument—a resonant container that responds to the work.
+The creator is also an instrument, a resonant container that responds to the work.
 These responses carry information.
 Excitement suggests alignment.
 Boredom suggests wrong direction.
 Resistance may indicate important material.
 The creator must listen to themselves listening.

 **Practices:**
 - Notice emotional and physical responses while working
 - Track energy: When does it rise?
 Fall?
-- Pay attention to resistance—it often marks significance
+- Pay attention to resistance, it often marks significance
 - Your reactions are data, not noise

 ## 4.3 — The Hierarchy of Listening